 WordPress themselves warn bloggers about the negative impacts of changing the permalink structure in between.
 Read the warning shown in the image below.

-Note: If you have built your blog using Cloudways, your site should automatically have SSL enabled and must be showing a secure lock button in the browser.
+Note: If you have built your blog using DreamHost, your site should automatically have free SSL enabled and must be showing a secure lock button in the browser.
 In case the SSL certificate is not present, you can follow the steps below to set up the SSL certificate and make your site secure.

 Search engines like Google prefer secure websites with an HTTPS protocol over those with HTTP.